webmaster-exit-1/customizing-the-shell-prompt/README.md

 ```
 ### Advanced Colorization and Animated Text

-Now add this function to your `.bashrc`
+  Let's put all of that together into a function for your `.bashrc` file.

 ```bash
 if [ "$TERM" = "xterm-256color" ]; then